A brain tumor is a solid mass of abnormally growing cells inside the structure of the brain or the spinal canal.

 Age: Brain tumors occur in all age groups but the probability increases as you get older.
-However there are a few brain tumors that have primarily appear in children.
+However, there are a few brain tumors that have primarily appear in children.

 Genetics: Those having certain inherited conditions, such as Neurofibromatosis, Retinoblastoma, Li- Fraumeni Syndrome, Borlin syndrome or Von Hippel-Lidau disease may develop tumors of the central nervous system.

 Classification of Brain Tumors

-A secondary brain tumor originate in organs other than the brain but later spread and invade the brain.
+A secondary brain tumor originates in organs other than the brain but later spread and invade the brain.
 Secondary brain tumor cells have a different origin but get deposited in the brain system through the lymph and circulatory systems.

 The most common cancer types that lead to secondary tumors in the brain include lung cancer, breast cancer, malignant melanoma, kidney cancer, and colon cancer.

 The cells drastically vary, both in shape and size.
 Such aggressively growing cells push the normal tissue cells aside and invade more space by compressing them.
-Metastasis (spreading beyond their original location) is the marked feature of malignant tumours.
+Metastasis (spreading beyond their original location) is the marked feature of malignant tumors.

 Brain Tumor Surgery: The Mainstay of Cure

 Neurosurgery plays an important role in curbing the growth or ill effects of brain tumors because an accurate diagnosis and proper removal of the mass ensures improved quality of life and a longer life span.

-Some of the common surgeries performed for partial removal or complete removal of a brain tumor include: biopsy, craniotomy, endo-nasal endoscopy and neuro-endoscopy.
+Some of the common surgeries performed for partial removal or complete removal of a brain tumor include biopsy, craniotomy, endo-nasal endoscopy, and neuro-endoscopy.

 The approach will vary according to your condition, but a general overview of the procedure is as follows:

 After removal or de-bulking, the tissue layers are carefully sutured together and the flap of bone removed earlier is re-attached via wires, sutures or special plates, unless the intracerebral pressure needs to be reduced.
-A sterile dressing is then applied on the incised area.
+A sterile dressing is then applied to the incised area.

-This technique is helpful for deep seated tumors as well.
+This technique is helpful for deep-seated tumors as well.
 During the surgery, an endoscope with a powerful video camera and bright illumination is used for quicker and cleaner access to the tumors.